 "Okay," he said.
 "Thanks."

 They got back on his bike to continue their drive.
 She hoped they'd be getting there soon.
+This winding 2 lane road seemed to go on forever.
 After a few minutes she saw a sign for Laie.
 35 more miles.
 This was going to be a long ride.
 She tried to distract herself from the thought as she felt the discomfort settle in again.
 Her back ached from leaning over so she tried to sit more upright in the seat.
 But after a while that made her sore too.
 Taking her gloved hands off his waist she scooted back on her seat then pushed down on what her fingers thought was the seat in front of her.
 Doing this she was able to hoist herself up in a semi standing position.
 It felt good and brought the circulation back to her rear.
 Little did she know that the "seat" she was grabbing to hoist herself up on belonged to him.

 When they finally arrived.
 He pulled into the parking lot on campus and dismounted from his bike.
 Taking off his helmet he looked back at her with a crooked smile.